Skip to main contentSkip to log on

 Market review

-A summary of how financial markets performed during the final quarter of 2025.
+A summary of how financial markets performed during the first quarter of 2026.

 Global markets